8 Bands Named After People Not In The Band

 3. Hootie and the Blowfish

-While some think that front man Darius Rucker was Hootie and his bandmates were the Blowfish, the truth is that Rucker was both Hootie and the Blowfish!
-As for the meaning: there was a kid in Rucker's high school nicknamed Hootie because he looked like an owl.
-There was another kid with puffed up cheeks that they called Blowfish.
+While some think that front man Darius Rucker was Hootie and his bandmates were the Blowfish, the truth is that Rucker was both Hootie and the Blowfish.
+As for the meaning: it came from two of Rucker’s college friends, one who wore glasses that made him look like an owl (Hootie) and another with puffed up cheeks (the Blowfish).

 4. Tilly and the Wall

-Nope, no Tilly in this band.
-The name comes from a kids’ book, according to an interview with one of the dancers, who credits her time as a grade-school teacher prior to joining Tilly for the idea.
+Nope, there’s no Tilly here.
+The name comes from a kids’ book, according to an interview with Jamie Pressnall, the band’s resident tap dancer.
 “It’s actually the title of a children’s book.
-It’s just about outsiders overcoming obstacles, that kind of story,” she says.
+It’s just about outsiders overcoming obstacles, that kind of story,” she said.
 “We didn’t even think about the story that much, but it ended up fitting our band really well.”

 5. Belle and Sebastian

 No Belle.
 No Sebastian here.
-Just some band mates inspired by a 1960s novel by Cécile Aubry about a six-year-old boy named Sébastien and his dog Belle,
+Just some band mates inspired by Belle & Sébastien, a 1960s novel by Cécile Aubry about a 6-year-old boy named Sébastien and his dog Belle.

 6. Freddy Jones Band